geofflamrock/stack/README.md

 To push changes to the remote after rebasing you'll need to use the `--force-with-lease` option.

-**Rough edges**

-If you merge a pull request using "Squash and merge" then you might find that the first update to a stack after that results in merge conflicts that you need to resolve.
-This can be a bit of a pain, however for each commit that existed on the branch that was merged if you select to take the new single commit that now exists generally it isn't too bad.
+**_Squash merges_**

+A common pattern when using pull requests is to Squash Merge the pull request when merging into the target branch, squashing all the commits in the PR branch into a single commit.
+This causes issues when rebasing the rest of the child branches in the stack.

+Stack has handling to detect when a squash merge happens during updating a stack using rebase as the update strategy.
+It will skip the commits that were squash merged, avoiding conflicts.

+The remote tracking branch for the branch that was squash merged needs to be deleted for this handling to be enabled.

 ### Creating pull requests